Atlanta Commercial Vehicle Accident Attorney

 These are reckless and inexcusable actions that can cause severe injury and even death.
 Contact a commercial vehicle accident lawyer in Atlanta to learn more about the legal implications of driving a truck past the 11-hour limit.

 Trucks that do not have sides or walls where cargo is stored are usually called flatbed trucks.
 They are used to haul cargo that will not fit inside closed trailers, like logs.
 Properly loaded and secured cargo is essential for safety.
-There are many specific rules and industry guidelines for loading and securing cargo, as shown in the image below:
+There are many specific rules and industry guidelines for loading and securing cargo.

 Tow trucks have flatbeds where cars are loaded onto, hooks and chains to keep cars from rolling off, wheel lifts to ensure cars cannot move, and a boom or winch to pull vehicles up from ditches.
 Like flatbeds, it is essential that cars are loaded safely and securely to tow trucks—failure to do so can injure other motorists, pedestrians, and the tow truck driver.